Back ] Home ] Up ]

 7. Is light weight and requires less postage

-The Early Paper Clip Gallery below identifies every bent-wire paper clip that we are aware of that has a patent date before the end of 1902 plus every one for which we have found an advertisement or an example (but excluding modern decorative paper clips).
+What is included in the paper clip time-line below?
+The Early Paper Clip Gallery below identifies every paper clip that we are aware of that has a patent date before the end of 1902 plus every one for which we have found an advertisement, box, or example (but excluding modern plastic and decorative paper clips, e.g., ones in the shape of a bone or star).
 Many additional designs that are not shown here were patented.
 Presumably most of these were not advertised widely or for long, if at all.
-In the case of paper clips patented before the end of 1902, if we do not have an advertisement that tells us the brand name of the clip, we have identified the clip using the patent holder's last name in italics.
+In the case of paper clips patented before the end of 1902, if we do not have an advertisement or box that tells us the brand name of the clip, we have identified the clip using the patent holder's last name in italics.

 We did not include paper clips that were patented after 1902 unless we could find evidence that they were produced.
 We used that cutoff date because 13 paper clip patents were awarded in 1903, 10 of them to one inventor, George W. McGill.
-With the exception of McGill's design for the Banjo paper clip, we have found no evidence that any of these was produced or advertised.
+Of the latter 10, only three appear to have been produced (Banjo, Ring, Improved Gem).

 Early Paper Clip Gallery